 You need two things to ride an Amtrak train: your ticket and a government-issued ID.

-You can use paper or electronic tickets to board the train, including the emailed one.
+Using paper or electronic tickets to board the train, including the PDFS Amtrak emails.

-Amtrak ticket readers will randomly ask the conductors to check ID, this hasn’t happened to me yet, but it has happened to travel my companions.
+Amtrak ticket readers will randomly ask the conductors to check ID.
+This hasn’t happened to me yet, but it has happened to my companions.
 So, it is best to have things ready.